On the Stability of General Bayesian Inference: Introduction

 Bayes linear methods \citep{goldstein1999bayes}, which concern only the sub-collection of probabilities and expectations the \DM considers themselves to be able to specify \citep{goldstein2006subjective}, is an alternative to \eqref{Equ:bayesrule} designed to be stable to interpolating approximations.
 We prefer, however, to adopt the general Bayesian paradigm in this analysis.
 Firstly, the general Bayesian paradigm includes traditional Bayesian updating as a special case and produces familiar posterior and predictive distributions.
 Secondly, linear Bayes requires the elicitation of expectations and variances of unbounded quantities which are themselves unstable to small perturbations \citep[see discussion on][]{goldstein1994robustness}.
-Lastly, rather than demanding stability across an equivalence class of models, the \DM could let the data guide any decision the \DM themselves is not able to make using methods such as penalised likelihood approaches \citep[e.g.][]{akaike1973information, schwarz1978estimating}, Bayes' factors \citep{kass1995bayes} or Bayesian model averaging \citep{hoeting1999bayesian}.
+Lastly, rather than trying to approximate their beliefs by a single model, the \DM could consider several interpolating approximations and let the data guide any decision the they themselves have not able to make using methods such as penalised likelihood approaches \citep[e.g.][]{akaike1973information, schwarz1978estimating}, Bayes' factors \citep{kass1995bayes} or Bayesian model averaging \citep{hoeting1999bayesian}.
 In particular, \cite{williamson2015posterior} propose methods for combining posterior beliefs across an equivalence class of analyses.
-However, such methods can be computationally burdensome to compute across even a finite class of models \citep[e.g.][]{rossell2021approximate} and the \DM could reasonably only consider a handful of the models that might fit with their beliefs, a subset of the full equivalence class.
+However, such methods can be computationally burdensome to compute across even a finite class of models \citep[e.g.][]{rossell2021approximate} and can reasonably only consider a handful of models that might fit with the \DM's beliefs,